mustafakemaltoprak/mustafakemaltoprak/README.md

 ## Hi, I am Mustafa 👋🏽

 I'm a Fullstack developer who likes to code in Javascript.
-When I am not in front of a computer, you can find me in the dojo. 🥋
+When I'm not in front of a computer, you can find me in the dojo. 🥋

 [![Linkedin: Mustafa Toprak](https://img.shields.io/badge/-Mustafa_Toprak-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mustafatoprak1/)](https://www.linkedin.com/in/mustafatoprak1/)